-Learn How to Write and Format a Letter to the Editor
+How to Write and Format a Letter to the Editor

-Letters are quick, persuasive, and useful
+These types of letters should be quick, persuasive, and useful

 The opinion page is one of the most-read pages of any local newspaper.
 The others sections are the sports page and the obituaries.

-People read their newspaper's opinion pages because they're relevant—the letter is either responding to a recent article or a recent editorial crafted by an in-house editor.
+People read their newspaper's opinion pages because they're relevant — the letter is either responding to a recent article or a recent editorial crafted by an in-house editor.

 Determine Your Reason for Writing the Letter

 Before you put pen to paper, you need to understand exactly what you want your letter to accomplish.
-If you're clear about the end result, it will be easier for you to accomplish your goal—getting the editor of the newspaper to publish your letter.
+If you're clear about the end result, it will be easier for you to accomplish your goal — getting the editor of the newspaper to publish your letter.
 Let's look at some typical reasons why you feel the need to write a letter to the editor:

 - You live in a small community and you want those in your area to know that you're angry about a particular issue.